 Yorke Engineering has assisted over 100 facilities with navigating the statewide and regional mobile source regulations that impact their operations.
-Our services include determining which mobile source regulations apply to their fleet and the appropriate reporting in the Diesel Off-Road Online Reporting System (DOORS) and Truck Regulations, Upload, and Compliance Reporting System (TRUCRS); Advanced Clean Truck (ACT) Large Entity Reporting (LER) Portal; and the South Coast Air Quality Management District’s (SCAQMD’s) Program Online Portal (POP).
+Our services include determining which mobile source regulations apply to the fleet and assisting with reporting in the Diesel Off-Road Online Reporting System (DOORS); Truck Regulations, Upload, and Compliance Reporting System (TRUCRS); Advanced Clean Truck (ACT) Large Entity Reporting (LER) Portal; and the South Coast Air Quality Management District’s (SCAQMD’s) Program Online Portal (POP).

-In total, our clients have over 100,000 horsepower (HP) in off-road diesel equipment.
-Some facilities have only a handful of equipment, and others have over 50 pieces of equipment.
-No matter the fleet size, Yorke can help bridge the gap between California Air Resources Board (CARB) compliance requirements and your facility’s equipment maintenance management strategies.
-A few of the typical tasks commonly performed are shown below as examples.
+In total, our clients have well over 250,000 horsepower (hp) in off-road diesel equipment.
+Some facilities have only a handful of equipment, and others have more than 50 pieces of equipment.
+No matter the fleet size, Yorke can help bridge the gap between California Air Resources Board (CARB) compliance requirements and a facility’s equipment maintenance management strategies.
+A few of the typical tasks commonly performed are shown below as examples:

 Large Spark-Ignition (LSI)